meh/nokku/README.md

 -------
-Since the number of packets `nokku` sends is always the same this can raise some eyebrows, by adding a randomly generated number of padding packets (that will be ignored) while it makes itself a little more visible by sending more packets, it also doesn't show any correlation between ICMP bursts.
+Since the number of packets `nokku` sends is always the same this can raise some eyebrows, by adding a randomly generated number of padding packets (that will be ignored) it can hide this behavior away, although more packets mean more eyebrows.

 The following example will open the port and then send a random number of padding packets between 0 and 50% of the original payload.